Your First Lesson with a Tutor

-- If you would like to change anything about the sessions (direction, structure) just mention it to your instructor.
+- If you would like to change anything about the sessions (content, structure) just mention it to your tutor.

-- Help other parents and clients by providing feedback about your teacher through First Tutors: Dance.
+- Help other parents and students by providing feedback about your tutor through First Tutors: Dance.